datacarpentry/image-processing/episodes/05-creating-histograms.md

 ![Plant seedling](../fig/04-plant-seedling.jpg)

-Here we load the image in grayscale instead of full color, and then create and display the corresponding histogram:
+Here we load the image in grayscale instead of full color, and display it:

 ~~~
 import numpy as np